 - How is our purpose sustainable over the long term?

-- Starts with the impact and cause, rather than themselves.
+Start with the impact and cause, rather than yourself.

 Purpose-driven companies can provide effective and appropriate support when they have a clear understanding the impact they can make.

 Many businesses are responding to the immediate crisis through purposeful acts and pledges.
 People want to see well thought-through action that makes a real difference, rather than a publicity stunt.